tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 </div>
 ```

-### Standalone api interfaces
+### Standalone API interfaces

-Here is a complete api reference as TypeScript types for developers used to TypeScript syntax.
+Here is a complete API reference as TypeScript types for developers used to TypeScript syntax.

 ```tsx
 interface StandaloneApi